SamZing777/mysite/README.md

 # mysite
-This is the official Django tutorial
+This is the official Django tutorial(1).

+Polls App